-If women use the cervical cap every time they have sexual intercourse and follow instructions every time, it is 96% effective.
-This means that if 100 women use the cervical cap all the time and always use it correctly, 4 or more will become pregnant in a year.
+If women use the cervical cap every time they have sexual intercourse and follow instructions every time, it is up to 91% effective.
+This means that if 100 women use the cervical cap all the time and always use it correctly, 9 or more will become pregnant in a year.

 Although it’s obvious that the cervical cap is most effective against pregnancy when it is used all the time and always used correctly, perfect use hardly ever happens.
-If women use the cervical cap but not perfectly, it’s 86% effective.
-This means that if 100 women use the cervical cap, 14 women will become pregnant in a year.
+If women use the cervical cap but not perfectly, it is only 71-86% effective.
+This means that if 100 women use the cervical cap, 14-29 women will become pregnant in a year.

 Can I douche?

 You shouldn’t douche after intercourse, because douching can irritate the inside of your vagina and can cause pelvic infections.
 (If you do decide to douche in spite of this warning, you should wait 6 hours after intercourse so that the spermicide does not get washed away.)

 Are there any problems with the use of the cervical cap?